MICCAI Educational Challenge 2026 - From Pixels to Patients

-The MICCAI Educational Challenge will be held for the sixth time, leading up to and concluding at MICCAI 2023 in Vancouver.
-The goal of the challenge is to encourage members of the MICCAI community to create and share educational materials, covering fundamental concepts in medical image computing and computer-assisted interventions.
-The first prize winner of the MICCAI Educational Challenge will receive a prize of $500, sponsored by the MICCAI society, and an interview with a well-known professor published on YouTube to promote their research.
-Pending sufficient submissions, a second and third place prize will also be awarded.
-The winner(s) will be decided by popular vote and announced at MICCAI 2023.
+The first prize winner of the MICCAI Educational Challenge will receive a prize of $300, sponsored by the MICCAI society.
+A second and third-place prize of ($200 and $100, respectively) will also be awarded.
+The winner(s) will be decided by popularity vote and announced at MICCAI 2026.
 Tutorials may be formatted as videos, papers, presentations, IPython Notebooks, GitHub sources and documentation, or blog posts.

 Motivation